Got Talent España season 2: Week 6 (14 February 2017)

+Week 7 (21 February 2017)

-Semi-finalist summary
+Semi-finals summary

 14 acts perform each week, Four of whom will make it through to the final.
 Each judge can buzz an act in the semi-finals.
 If an act receives four buzzers, it will be ended, but the public can still vote at home.
 Also one act out of the four will go through to the final from a golden buzzer from the judges.